Michael Shellenberger: Career

-In 2008, Time magazine named Shellenberger a Hero of the Environment.

 In February 2016, Shellenberger left Breakthrough and founded Environmental Progress, which is behind several public campaigns to keep nuclear power plants in operation.
 Shellenberger has also been called by conservative lawmakers to testify before the U.S. Congress about climate change and in favor of nuclear energy.

-In December 2022, Shellenberger was one of the authors who released sections of annotated internal Twitter files authorized by new owner Elon Musk.
+In December 2022, Shellenberger was one of the authors who released sections of annotated internal Twitter Files authorized by new owner Elon Musk.
 As of December 2022, he is a writer for The Free Press.